Skip To Main Content

 Childcare

-The Dayton YMCA offers Before- and After-School Childcare Services for KCS students in each of our elementary buildings.
+The Dayton YMCA offers Before- and After-School Childcare Services for KCS students in each of our elementary buildings and limited before-school care for middle school students.
 Please visit the YMCA School-Age Programs website for additional information and to register your child for childcare services. * Scroll down to "KETTERING" under "YMCA School Age Child Care Locations" to access information specific to KCS-based childcare services.

 Community Input on Grant Funding

-The Kettering City Schools will hold a public meeting on the use of Federal funds on Thursday, October
+The Kettering City Schools will hold a public meeting on the use of Federal funds during the 2025-2026 school year, and the date will be communicated to families and the community via the district's website.

 The district receives funds through the Ohio Department of Education and Workforce (ODEW) via the